 During the FYE 2021, there was an increase in demand for essential household products from our Group's outlets that are located within or near residential communities during the extension of COVID-19 movement restrictions and travel ban.
 This was reflected by the higher average value per sales transaction of RM24.54 in the FYE 2021 as compared to RM21.33 in the FYE 2020 (representing an increase of 15.0%).
-This increase in average value per sales transaction more than offset the lower average number of sales transactions per outlet per day of 459 in the FYE 2021 as compared to 523 in the FYE 2020 (representing a decrease of 12.2%).
+This increase in average value per sales transactions per outlet per day of 459 in the FYE 2021 as compared to 523 in the FYE 2020 (representing a decrease of 12.2%).